Low Quality Content: 7 Possible Reasons Why Your Content Sucks

 - Appear in prominent positions on search engines

-Nowadays, search engines are smart and their number one goal is user experience.
-Therefore, as a marketer, that should be your number one goal.
+As a marketer, your number one goal should be to satisfy the informational needs of your target audience.
 Do not just write with the sole purpose of ranking or stuff keywords on your content because that will only turn off your audience.
 Always write for people first then optimize your content.

 2. Your Content Is Boring